rhpit/paws/doc/install.rst

 Fedora
 ++++++

-Replace version at repo url depending of your Fedora version.
+Replace version from repo url to match with your Fedora version.

 .. code-block:: bash